geoserver/geoserver.github.io/_posts/2021-03-03-geoserver-2-19-rc-released.md

 * Replace try/finally with try-with-resources, add a PMD rule to enforce it
 * Collapse catch statements with the same body in a multi-catch, add PMD rule to enforce it
 * Avoid assertTrue for tests that can be expressed with dedicated assertions.
 Add PMD rule to enforce it.
-* Replace iterator loops with enhanced for loops, add a QA rule to enforce it
+* Replace iterator loops with enhanced for loops, add a QA rule to enforce it.
+* Run PMD checks on test sources as well.
+* Use Collection.isEmpty() when checking for item availability
+* Remove explicit types when diamond operator can be used instead.
+Added a PMD rule to enforce it.
+* Remove or suppress unchecked casts, enable the Java compiler lint option for it.

 Although all these changes sound small in isolation, the fact that they are performed on the entire codebase, and checked each time a pull-request is proposed, really provides confidence in the technology we publish.